Tips to help reduce the cost of your home insurance

 With no such ‘one size fits all’ policy for home and contents, striking the right balance of coverage and price is critical, says QBE National Householders Product Manager, Angelo Colosimo.

 Here are four tips that may help reduce your risk and therefore positively impact the cost of your home and contents insurance:

 “Many people over-estimate the value of their home and contents by rounding up the price, but it’s important to understand that this means the premium may increase too,” Colosimo says.

 2, Install a security system

-If you have deadlocks or an alarm system in place some insurers may offer a security discount on your premium for your contents insurance.
-Always check what minimum standard is needed by your insurance provider for the alarm system and whether a discount is available.
+If you have an alarm system in place some insurers may offer a lower premium for your contents insurance.
+Always check what minimum standard is needed by your insurance provider for the alarm system.

 3. Opt for a higher excess

-An excess is the amount you must pay when you make a claim.
+An excess is the amount you may need to contribute when you make a claim.
 If you increase your excess, it will lower the cost of your premium.
 However, it’s always good to think about the impact a higher excess may have on your financial situation in the event you need to make a claim.
 You need to make sure the excess you choose is manageable for you and your family in the event of an emergency or a claim.

 It’s easy to simply roll over your home and contents insurance policy when it comes to the renewal period, but it’s critical you remember to review the allocated value of your home and personal possessions and ensure you’re comfortable with your sum insured.